ManuelGil/vscode-json-flow/README.md

 - [GitHub Issues](https://github.com/ManuelGil/vscode-json-flow/issues)

 If your issue is not addressed, you are encouraged to open a new issue on GitHub with a detailed description and reproduction steps.

 ---

+## Internationalization (i18n)

+All user-facing strings are externalized in the `l10n` directory and `package.nls.*.json` files.
+To add a new language:

+1. Duplicate `package.nls.json` and rename it to `package.nls.<lang>.json` (e.g., `package.nls.de.json` for German).
+2. Translate the values while keeping the keys unchanged.
+3. Submit a pull request with your translation file.

+The extension will automatically use the appropriate language file based on your VS Code display language settings.

+---